iPieter/RobBERT/README.md

 note: You can monitor the progress of the first preprocessing step with `watch -n 2 wc -l data/europarl-v7.nl-en.nl.sentences`.
 This will take a while, but it's certainly not needed to use all inputs.
 This is after all why you want to use a pre-trained language model.
 You can terminate the python script at any time and the second step will only use those._

 ## Credits and citation

+This project is created by [Pieter Delobelle](https://github.com/iPieter), [Thomas Winters](https://github.com/twinters) and Bettina Berendt.

 We are grateful to Liesbeth Allein, for her work on die-dat disambiguation, Huggingface for their transformer package, Facebook for their Fairseq package and all other people whose work we could use.

 We release our models and this code under MIT.